parekhkeyurkumar/dataanalysis/parent.md

 1. **Text Formatting Cleanup:**
    - Used Excel Find & Replace to remove double spaces ('  ') and replace with single space ('')
    - Ensured consistent formatting across all text fields
-   - Standardized customer name formatting

 2. **Data Preparation for Analysis:**
    - Identified that customer information, order totals, and dates were duplicated across multiple rows
-   - Recognized need to group data by order ID to create distinct order-level records
+   - Recognised need to group data by order ID, name to create distinct order-level records
    - Prepared data for subsequent filtering and analysis steps

 **Key Observation:**